mausworks/tyin/README.md

 At this point, I realized that zustand ships a lot of things that I have no interest in, so I wanted to make something simpler that only satisfies my requirements, and Tyin is the result!

+## Module naming strategy

+Here are the general naming guidelines:

+- Use no prefix for top-level APIs (example: `store.ts`)
+- Use the `plugin-` prefix for plugins (example: `plugin-object.ts`)
+- Plugins can be either a file (`plugin-object.ts`) or a directory (`plugin-sync/index.ts`)
+- Use the `util-` prefix for utility functions (example: `util-throttle.ts`)
+- Utils may only export a single function

+_Keep in mind that every module in the project is intended for external consumption_

+- Every file should have a default export (with a good default name)
+-